 Some foods that decrease the diversity in your gut include sugar-sweetened beverages, bread and savory snacks, according to July 2019 research in Nutrients.
 However, foods that increase beneficial bacteria in your gut include prebiotics and dietary fiber.

-Replacing those salty foods with fresh, whole foods may help flush that salt out of your body and beat the bloat.
+Replacing those salty foods with fresh, whole foods may help flush that salt out of your body and banish the bloat.

 Sun damage is also bad for the skin and vitamin C helps protect the skin against UV exposure.
 Another clearly established role of vitamin C in skin health is that it aids with wound healing.